 More info on the project can be found here.
 Walk to the back and relax with solid Wi-Fi at one of the colorfully tiled tables in the courtyard.

 This shop is super chill.
 They don’t offer pour-overs, but I really loved their flat white.
 It’s creamy and strong.
 Raiz Café is locally owned and half their coffee is from the Antigua area and half is from Huehuetenango.

 What are the Flavor Profiles of Coffee in Antigua?

 Antigua-grown coffee is known for having a sweeter flavor profile that isn’t bitter.
 Typically you’ll find hints of chocolate, caramel, and earthy tones in coffee grown at lower altitudes.
 Other varieties from higher altitudes have more acidic, juicy, rich floral, and citrus aromas.

 Why is Antigua Coffee Popular?

 Regardless of the notes and flavors you prefer, the coffees are well-balanced, bright, and delicious.
 Almost all of the beans grown in the area are premium-quality Arabica beans.
-Hence why Antigua coffee has become globally appreciated.
+That’s why Antigua coffee has become globally appreciated.

 What is the Best Way to Sample Coffee in Antigua?